About

 Partners and funding

 This initiative is being implemented through many community organizations working together with community residents.
-Some of the larger organizational partners include the IU Fairbanks School of Public Health, the Marion County Public Health Department, Eskenazi Health, Local Initiatives Support Corporation (LISC) and more.
+Organizational partners include the Fairbanks School of Public Health at Indiana University Indianapolis, the Marion County Public Health Department, Eskenazi Health, the Polis Center at IU Indianapolis, and many local community-based organizations.

-Funding for the project is provided by Lilly as part of their Lilly Global Health Partnership (LGHP).
+Funding for the project is provided by Eli Lilly and Company as part of their Lilly Global Health Partnerships (LGHP).
 This project is the first US-based program for the LGHP.

 Communities